travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 * In the process of ensuring we can always build everything from scratch, we often wipe out the .yml files in the **\api** folder.
 But be careful not to wipe out the index.md file if that is what you are pointing to in root toc.yml.

 * Pay attention to warnings in docfx output, they are useful.

+## Refinements

+1. Export the templates.

+2. To do: revise templates

 ## Future